emqx/emqx-docs/en_US/rule/bridge_kafka.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data to Kafka":
+Two parameters are required by action "Data to Kafka":

 1).
 Kafka Topic